vikas-sachdeva/aws-journey/README.md

 ## Versioning Objects in S3

-  - All versions are stories in S3 even if you delete an object also.
+  - All versions are stored in S3 even if you delete an object also.
   - Once enabled, versionining can not be disabled - only suspended.
-  - Supports MFA
+  - Supports MFA for deletion.
   - Even though bucket is public but old versions of the files will not become public.
 They have to made public explicitely.
   - Particular version can be deleted permanently.
-  - When any file is delete, it is not deleted parmanently.
-A delete marker is added only which can be deleted further to restore the file.
+  - When any object is deleted, it is not deleted parmanently.
+A delete marker is added only, which can be deleted further to restore the file.

 ## S3 Storage Classes